zserge/zserge.github.io/src/blog/webview.md

 title: Cross-platform web UI for C and Go
 description: Tiny single-header webview wrapper for Gtk/WinAPI/Cocoa with Golang bindings
 keywords: webkit, mshtml, gtk, cocoa, winapi, gui, golang
+# This is used in the text, I can't inline it because it conflicts with common template delimiters
+markdownhack: "{{ .Name }}"
 date: 2017-08-20
 ---